BranchManager69/didi/COMPLETED.md

 ## Conclusion

-You now have a comprehensive, RAG-based code search system optimized for your LambdaLabs instance.
-It demonstrates the effectiveness of embedding-based search for understanding large codebases like DegenDuel, and is built with flexibility and portability in mind.
+You now have Didi, a comprehensive AI assistant optimized for your LambdaLabs instance.
+Didi demonstrates the effectiveness of embedding-based search for understanding the DegenDuel codebase, and is built with flexibility and portability in mind.